anzurio/SourceologyTest/Readme.md

-This is repository containing my solution to a programming test requested for a position:
+This repository contains my solution to a programming test requested for a position:

 ```
 Write a method that takes a string argument and returns whether or not characters in the string have matching brackets.
 Meaning for every { there is a corresponding } bracket.
 Return true if they do, return false if they do not.